-Never leave home without our top 10 list of travel gadgets
+Our top 10 list of gadgets for travellers

 Our top 10 list of gadgets that are perfect for travelling is probably a bit different from what you were expecting.
 Putting things like iPad, smartphone, or laptop on it is a bit too obvious as so many of you have that stuff already.
 We focussed on different, smaller, and cheaper things.
-Things that make travelling more fun.
-Gadgets that make using the geeky gadgets mentioned above easier overseas.
+Things that will make travelling easier and more fun.
+Simple gadgets that will make using the big geeky gadgets mentioned above easier on the road.

 Airline Headphone Adapter